panoptic-labs/docs/blog/2024-2-23-panoptic-beta-launch-epoch-six-closed/2024-2-23-panoptic-beta-launch-epoch-six-closed.md

 ## Epoch 6's Winners

 We're excited to announce the winners of our Epoch 6 trading competition.
 A total of $1,000 in prizes will be distributed to the best traders.
-Additionally, the top five traders of each market will each receive the prestigious Top Trader POAP.
+Additionally, the top five traders will each receive the prestigious Top Trader POAP.

 Congratulations to the top traders!